-- 1. Base your customization on the default template in /opt/xcat/share/xcat/install/sles.
-This template is pre-configured to setup the network for you using DHCP. - 2.
-Determine the number of disks your vanilla system will have and the mount points for each disk. - Copy the default template: /opt/xcat/share/xcat/install/sles/compute.sles10.s390x.tmpl or compute.sles11.s390x.tmpl - 4.
-Put the new template in the same directory: /opt/xcat/share/xcat/install/sles Remember to add this template to the osimage table (if you want to use it).
-For example, if you want to customize the autoyast template for SLES 10.3, you would issue the following:
+- 1. Base your customization on the default templates in /opt/xcat/share/xcat/install/sles.
+The ones available are compute.sles10.s390x.tmpl and compute.sles11.s390x.tmpl; you need select the one that is appropriate for the operating system you are planning to customize.
+These templates are configured to setup the network for you using DHCP. - 2.
+Determine the number of disks (ECKD only) your vanilla system will have and the mount points for each disk. - 3.
+Copy the default template /opt/xcat/share/xcat/install/sles/xxx.tmpl, where xxx is the template name, into /install/custom/install/sles/.
+For our example, we will use compute.sles11.s390x.tmpl: